riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 });
 {% endhighlight %}

-Simple, we've just moved the existing code.
+Simple, we've just moved the code we commented out into our package.

 Now let's update `package.js`.